everythingpython/everythingpython.github.io/content/blog/where-did-my-day-go.md

 <img src="/assets/img/activity-monitor/image-4.png" style="max-width: 50%;" />

-That's how I ended up creating the configurable, highly imaginatively named - "Where Did My Day Go".
+That's how I ended up creating the configurable, highly imaginatively named - **"Where Did My Day Go"**.
 The caveat is that this is built only for the Mac as of this writing.
 I plan to extend it to Windows and Linux as well.

 It runs completely locally and tracks all my activities - which applications were used, which websites were accessed, how long I was away from my desk, how long I was active on certain applications I care about (Chrome, VS Code, Terminal etc. )